-The production of visual effects to enhance the visual story telling through the collaboration between Director and the Cinematographer's preparation and execution of the imagery that is passed on to visual effects to complete the scene.
-Students will learn green screen methodology and study the art and craft of compositing, how to execute motion tracking to properly integrate the effects with the live action shot.
-Students will understand what must be pre- visualized to communicate an idea or concept to all members of the visual team in order to plan shots effectively.
+This course further explores how the production of visual effects can enhance visual storytelling.
+Students will learn green screen methodology and study the art and craft of compositing - how to execute motion tracking to properly integrate the effects with the liveaction shot.
+Students will understand what must be pre-visualized to communicate an idea or concept to all members of the visual team in order to plan shots effectively.